Professor Simón Méndez-Ferrer

 Research

-Our research focuses on the regulation of the environment (‘niche’) in which the blood stem cells reside both in health and disease.
+Plain English: The Méndez-Ferrer Group's research focuses on the regulation of the environment (‘niche’) in which the blood stem cells reside both in health and disease.
 Blood stem cells are located in specialised niches which allow them to function according to the organism's requirements.
-We study the mechanisms of how the stem cell niche fulfills these complex functions.
+We study the mechanisms of how the stem cell niche fulfils these complex functions.
 Through this, we aim to understand how the disruption of these mechanisms contributes to blood disorders.

 Key Publications